CalCOFI/rCRUX/README.md

 ### Expected Output

-During the blast_seeds the following data are cashed as files in a temporary directory `blast_seeds_save` in the `output_directory_path`.
+During the blast_seeds the following data are cached as files in a temporary directory `blast_seeds_save` in the `output_directory_path`.
 These files are passed to and updated by [blast_datatable](https://limey-bean.github.io/blast_datatable): output_table.txt (most recent updates from the blast run), blast_seeds_passed_filter.txt (seed table that tracks the blast status of seeds), unsampled_indices.txt (list of seed indices that need to be blasted), too_many_ns.txt (tracks seeds that have been removed due to more